AdobeDocs/advertising.en/help/dsp/reports/report-about.md

        >[!NOTE]
        >
-       >* Data is available after March 1, 2019.
+       >* Data is available after 1 March 1 2019.
        >* Frequency is estimated based on a sampling of data.
        >* For some inventory, publishers don't pass along a device identifier, which prevents frequency tracking.
 This report includes only impressions for which a device identifier was available.

-    * **[!UICONTROL Frequency (by App/Site)]:** Use this report to understand how many unique users were reached by app or by site.
-You can also see how many unique users were reached via only a particular app or site ("distinct unique users").
+    * **[!UICONTROL Frequency (by App/Site)]:** Use this report to understand how many unique users your ads reached by app or by site.
+You can also see how many unique users your ads reaced reached via only a particular app or site ("distinct unique users").

        >[!NOTE]
        >
-       >* Data is available after November 15, 2018.
+       >* Data is available after 15 November 15 2018.
        >* For some private inventory, publishers don't pass along a device identifier, which prevents frequency tracking.

     * **[!UICONTROL Geo]**: Use this pre-populated template to see key metrics by geographic dimensions.